 2. End date

-Knowing the SaaS agreement end date is also critical information.
+The critical second step of our SaaS agreement checklist is knowing the SaaS agreement end date.
 This date may also be referred to as the renewal date or termination date.

 It’s important to anticipate renewal dates so that application owners or sourcing teams have sufficient lead time to proactively negotiate contract renewal terms and ensure that maximum value is being obtained from the subscription.
 Starting renewal or offboarding planning or negotiations ahead of the curve is beneficial in SaaS agreement discussions.